alkatrazstudio/gottext/README.md

 A self-test for GotText can be found in __test/test.php__.
 Run the following `make` targets to perform this test:

 * `make test` - test the built extension in your current build directory.
 The extension should not be enabled for PHP CLI system-wide or else you may expect an undefined behavior.
-On Debian you can disable GotText for PHP CLI by invoking the following command: `sudo php5dismod -s cli gottext`.
-You can enable it back with `sudo php5enmod -s cli gottext`.
+On Ubuntu you can disable GotText for PHP CLI by invoking the following command: `sudo phpdismod -s cli gottext`.
+You can enable it back with `sudo phpenmod -s cli gottext`.
+For PHP 5 use `php5dismod`/`php5enmod`.
 On CentOS you need to comment out the contents of __/etc/php.d/gottext.ini__ to disable the extension.
 * `make test_installed` - test the installed version of the extension.